morrisoncm/documentation/readme.md

 ### QuickStart Guide
-* Welcome to the documentation, it is a quick guide to get you up and running.
+It is a quick guide to get you up and running.
 It covers the following topics.
 Before beginning please complete [Setting Up Your Mac](https://github.com/morrisoncm/documentation/wiki/Setting-Up-Your-Mac) or [Setting Up Your Windows](https://github.com/morrisoncm/documentation/wiki/Setting-Up-Your-Windows).
 The [repositories](https://github.com/morrisoncm/documentation/wiki#repositories) below can be viewed and cloned from [morrisoncm](https://github.com/morrisoncm?tab=repositories).

 ### Repositories
 The following repostories can be viewed and cloned from [morrisoncm](https://github.com/morrisoncm?tab=repositories).